 Masturbation is least common among less educated males (89%).
-More men who are high school educated (95%) and who are college educated (96%) are involved in masturbation for at least some period of their lives.
-There are a number of possible reasons why educated men might masturbate more than less educated men.
-One reason is that being educated is associated with having a good imagination, which is needed to achieve the arousal implicit in masturbating to orgasm.
+More men who are high school educated (95%) and men who are college educated (96%) are involved in masturbation for at least some period of their lives.

 Masturbation frequencies after marriage are highest (69%) among men who are college educated.
 Only 42% of men, who are high school educated, masturbate after marriage and only 29% of the least educated males.